keithrbennett/techhumans/_posts/2011-08-18-corey-haines-excellent-adventure.md

 03:05 – Finding people and having them find you

-12:30 – All of the above stemmed from a “negative event”: getting fired
+12:30 – All of the above stemmed from a "negative event": getting fired

 16:25 – Establishing a reputation within the Agile community